 As common as Botox is, it’s still a pretty taboo topic, in my opinion.
 I’d put money on the fact that a LOT more people have it (and love it!) than you might think.
+It can be aesthetically pleasing!
 I’m not sure why it’s taboo to talk about.
 We all use eye creams, face creams, masks, and put sunscreen on to prevent sun damage and wrinkles, so I’m not really sure why Botox is such a touchy subject.

 For those of you who don’t know, I’m 33.
 If I could go back in time, I’d tell my teenage and twenty something self to STOP laying in the sun sans-sunscreen and to STOP going to the tanning bed.
 Ugh.
 I hate even admitting I went to the tanning bed … but I think most gals my age can admit that they went through that stage.
 I would have also started a skincare regime WAY earlier.